Epistimio/orion/docs/src/user/cli/status.rst

 The ``--all`` Argument
 ~~~~~~~~~~~~~~~~~~~~~~
-This basic status command collapses all trials into a single status.
+The basic status command combines statistics of all trials for each status.
 However, if you want to see
-every individual trial, with its id, its parameters and its status, you can use the ``--all``
+every individual trial, with its id and its status, you can use the ``--all``
 argument which will print out every single trial for each experiment with their full information.
 Here is a sample output using the same experiments and trials as before: